 The phosphorothioate bond oligo modification alters the phosphate linkage by replacing one of the non-bridging oxygens with a sulfur atom.
 This alteration of the bonds actually changes the overall chemical properties of the oligo making it more suitable for some molecular and cell biology research applications.
 In particular, one outcome after adding phosphorothioate bonds is the stabilization of the oligo backbone against nuclease degradation, effectively enhancing the oligo’s half-life in the cellular milieu1,2.
 This makes the modified bonds incredibly useful in the creation of antisense oligonucleotides, which when introduced into cells or biological matrices can interact with target nucleic acids to silence the expression of a particular transcript.
 Oligos containing phosphorothioate bonds accomplish this feat either through direct blockage of translation or enable enzymatic degradation of the target transcript typically through a RNase H mediated mechanism3.

-Biosearch Technologies offers the synthesis of oligos incorporated with phosphorothioate bonds through our Custom Oligo Service.
+LGC Biosearch Technologies offers the synthesis of oligonucleotides incorporated with phosphorothioate bonds through our Custom Oligo Service.
 The standard notation for this modification is simply designated on the order form as a bracketed asterisk between bases like so, [*].
-For example, an oligo sequence of ACTGACTG containing three phosphorothioate bonds would be notated as follows during the ordering process: A[*]CTG[*]ACT[*]G.
+For example, an oligonucleotide sequence of ACTGACTG containing three phosphorothioate bonds would be notated as follows during the ordering process: A[*]CTG[*]ACT[*]G.

-*Biosearch does not currently offer design services of antisense oligos or specific guidance in their use, rather we provide the custom synthesis and purification of these specialty modified oligos.
-If interested in additional information or resources about antisense oligonucleotides, please contact Biosearch’s technical support at email@example.com.
+*LGC Biosearch Technologies does not currently offer design services of antisense oligos or specific guidance in their use, rather we provide the custom synthesis and purification of these specialty modified oligos.
+If interested in additional information or resources about antisense oligonucleotides, please contact our technical support team: email@example.com